Großalmerode: Mayor

-From 2000 to 2017, Andreas Nickel (SPD) has been the town’s mayor.
-In 2017 Finn Thomsen was elected mayor.
+From 2000 to 2017, Andreas Nickel (SPD) has been the town’s mayor.Finn Thomsen (parteilos) was elected mayor in September 2017 in the first round of voting.
+He was re-elected in October 2023 and inaugurated into his second term in March 2024.

 Coat of arms

 The town’s arms might be described thus: Argent a mound vert, thereon three crucibles gules, one on top of the others, between two piles of Üller azure.

 Üller which are made of Almerode clay, like the crucibles, are somewhat like marbles, but often much bigger.